 At the outset, interested buyers make formal registration with the Real Estate Agent, clearly stating their proposed sale conditions such as finance clauses, deposit amount, settlement period and any other conditions they wish to include as part of the sale.
 The buyer’s registration is complete once the seller agrees to all their terms and conditions and only buyers who have completed this stage are allowed to engage in the Openn Negotiation process.
 At this point, the interested buyer will be requested to submit their starting price for the property on the Openn app – this does not have to be their highest price however it commences the bidding process.
 As the number of registered buyers is accessible to all parties, this creates confidence about the level of market interest in the property.
 The Openn app and agent informs all buyers of each new price that is submitted which gives everyone the chance to increase their offer if they wish to.
 Buyers may stop bidding and withdraw at any time.

-Openn Negotiation is a method of sale which takes the best parts of auction, private treaty and closing date sale and blends them into one, streamlined process.
+Openn Negotiation is a method of sale which takes the best parts of auction, private sale and closing date sale and blends them into one, streamlined process.
 This process creates a competitive environment and allows complete transparency for all qualified buyer’s ensuring they do not miss out on a property because they didn't know what price they had to beat.